Get insider access

 DRC @ Max Volume

 This bar gets loud enough to fill larger and more open spaces with sound.
-There's a bit of compression as you push it to max volume, though, especially in the bass range.
+While there's a bit of compression as you push it to max volume, particularly in the bass range, it's fairly minor, so your audio still remains fairly clean at high volumes.

 Sound